tizian/specular-manifold-sampling/README.md

 ## Results

 The directory `results` contains a set of folders for the different figures in the paper, e.g. `results/Figure_<N>_<Name>`.
-They contain Python scripts (to generate plots or compute BSDFs) as well as Mitsuba 2 scenes for rendered results.
+They contain Python scripts to generate plots or render the included Mitsuba 2 scenes.

 * All of these scripts need to be run *from the respective subfolder* to ensure that files are written to existing directories.
-* Most scripts assume that Mitsuba was added to the path either manually or by running `source setpaht.sh`.
+* Most scripts assume that Mitsuba was added to the path either manually or by running `source setpath.sh`.
 See the ["Running Mitsuba"](https://mitsuba2.readthedocs.io/en/latest/src/getting_started/compiling.html#running-mitsuba) section in the documentation.
 * Note that the output for the various *equal time comparisons* will be more or less converged depending on your hardware, and will likely not match the exact renderings from the paper.

 Here is a list of available results: